We're often asked the question: "How do you say no to feature requests?"

 1. Requests that aren't clear

 Because of how Receptive works, customers and team members are usually very clear when submitting requests.
-But for anything that could be misunderstood or we don't know what the actual pain point is behind the request, we ask for clarification.
+But for anything that could be misunderstood or if we don't know what the actual pain point is behind the request, we ask for clarification.

 If the customer doesn't respond with a clear explanation, here's an example response to use when declining the request:

 "We have to decline this request as we didn't get a specific enough use case or reasoning behind the request.
 If you would like this feature at any point in the future, please provide more feedback on what you're trying to accomplish and why this is important to you so our product team can re-review."